 In an uncertain world, our education system needs to be redesigned to address the challenges the world is facing.
-The learning revolution has begun and across the globe there are those who have reshaped and reframed education to ensure learners develop the skills, attitudes and behaviours to thrive in this seemingly unknowable future.
-Through the conference it has been clear that collaborative conversations are critical.
-The story of what is possible is being written.
+The learning revolution has begun and across the globe there are those who are reshaping and reframing education to ensure learners develop the skills, attitudes and behaviours to thrive in this seemingly unknowable future.

 Julie Margretta Wilson is a coach and advisor to school leaders, educational institutions, and foundations whose mission is to shape the future of education.
 She has over twenty years’ experience building effective learning environments that unlock human potential and enable organizational culture to adapt and grow during times of change.

 She is the founder and executive director of Institute for the Future of Learning, a nonprofit organization dedicated to helping transform the 'one size does not fit all' model of education.
 The Institute works with a diverse range of clients including public schools, independent schools, public charter schools, and educational philanthropic organizations.

 Julie graduated from Harvard’s Graduate School of Education with a master’s degree in technology, innovation, and education, and a bachelor’s of arts in business administration and French from Queens University in Belfast, Northern Ireland.

 Her book, 'The Human Side of Changing Education' was published by Corwin Press.

 Olly Newton spent 12 years in the Department for Education working on policies including 14-19 diplomas, raising the participation age and finally as Head of Apprenticeship Strategy.